rpatterson/prunerr/doc/reference/transmissionrpc.rst

 Torrent is a class holding the information received from Transmission regarding a bittorrent transfer.
 All fetched torrent fields are accessible through this class using attributes.
 The attributes use underscore instead of hyphen in the names though.
-This class has a few convenience properties using the torrent information.
+This class has a few convenience attributes using the torrent information.

 Example: